 HSTR 300 Digital Worlds of Early America

-HSTR 400 Freedom, Slavery, and Equality: Early American Perspectives
+HSTR 400 Freedom, Slavery, and Equality

 HSTA 501 Graduate Readings in Early American History

 Claire Rydell Arcenas is an American historian.
 She has particular interests in transatlantic intellectual, cultural, and political exchange between the late seventeenth and the mid twentieth centuries.
 Her current book project, Locke in America (under contract with the University of Chicago Press), investigates the influence of the seventeenth-century English philosopher John Locke on American thought and culture over the last three hundred years.
-Her current research is supported by the National Endowment for the Humanities, the National Academy of Education/Spencer Foundation, the Huntington Library, the Harry Ransom Center, and the Rothermere American Institute.
+Her current research is supported by the National Endowment for the Humanities, the National Academy of Education/Spencer Foundation, the Huntington Library, the Harry Ransom Center, and the Rothermere American Institute at the University of Oxford.
 Other research interests of hers include the eighteenth-century Republic of Letters; the relationship between political theory and practice in early America; and the transatlantic history of utilitarianism.

 At the University of Montana, Professor Arcenas teaches courses on a range of topics in American history and historical methodology at both the undergraduate and graduate level.
 She also advises MA and PhD students whose projects explore topics related to American political, intellectual, and cultural history across a broad chronology.
 If you are interested in graduate studies in history at UM, please contact her via e-mail.